omaraflak/gesture_recognition/README.md

         --- chickens/
 ```

-Change the path according to your needs (e.g. **dataset/train/cars**) and start the script by running :
+The script was made so that the **train** folder, the **test** folder as well as the **dataset** folder are generated automatically.
+Simple set the variables according to your needs and run the program :

 ```shell
 python dataset_builder.py